lux4rd0/homeassistant/config/scripts/weatherflow/readme.md

 **Home Assistant File System**

-Each of these shell script files should be placed into the Home Assistant file system.
+These shell script files should be placed into the Home Assistant file system.
 They're already configured for:

     /config/scripts/weatherflow

-If you wish to place them someplace else, be sure to update each of the scripts to reflect the different folder path.
-You will need to change the permissions on each of thes files to be exeuctable by the Home Assistant user.
+If you wish to place them someplace else, be sure to update each of the scripts to reflect the different folder paths.
+You will need to change the permissions on each file to be executable by the Home Assistant user.

     chmod 755 /config/scripts/weatherflow/*.sh